ocaml-toml/To.ml/README.md

 ## Usage

-`open Toml` in your file(s), and link toml library when compiling.
+`open Toml` in your file(s), and link the toml library when compiling.
 For instance, using ocamlbuild:
 ```bash
 ocamlbuild -use-ocamlfind -package toml foo.byte
 ```
-or using an ocaml toplevel (like utop):
+or using an OCaml toplevel (like utop):
 ```bash
 $ utop
 utop # #use "topfind";;